Thank you for choosing to apply to the Master of Public Policy and Global Affairs program at the University of British

 - C.V. detailing your qualifications and experience

 - English language test scores from the TOEFL, IELTS or MELAB (international students only) provided the test was taken within the last 24 months

 PDF and Microsoft Word documents are the preferred format for uploaded documents.
 If any individual document is more than one page long, it must be uploaded as one PDF / Word document.

 Documents uploaded to the application system are sufficient for the purpose of adjudication.
 Official hardcopies of each academic document will be required for those offered admission to UBC.

 Note: If you are, or have ever been, a UBC student or alumni, please indicate your student number in your online application and the MPPGA Program Office will download your official UBC transcript directly.

 You are required to provide three letters of recommendation.
 To be considered official, letters must be submitted by referees in one of two ways:

-- Online: To take advantage of this option, you must provide a valid institutional or company email address (no Gmail, Hotmail or similar addresses) for each referee when you apply.
+- Online: You must provide the referee's valid institutional or company email address (no Gmail, Hotmail or similar addresses) for each referee when you apply.

 - It is important to note that referees will not be contacted until after you have submitted your application and paid your application fee.